 At least 45% of veterans currently coming home from Iraq/Afghanistan are in the process of applying for or are already receiving Veterans Disability Benefits.
 This number is double the number of veterans who were eligible following the Gulf War.
 The reason for this dramatic increase is new injuries.
 20 percent of all active duty troops suffer from repeated concussions.
 One third of that number has semi-permanent symptoms as a result.

 For whatever reason, veterans and athletes alike, have longer lasting symptoms than civilians who have the same injury.
 85 to 90 percent of civilians with a mild TBI will return to normal after three to six months.
 The other 10 percent experience lasting somatic (headache, tinnitus, insomnia, etc.), cognitive (memory, attention, concentration difficulties, etc.), or emotional/behavioral (irritability, depression, anxiety, etc.) symptoms.
 A veteran or athlete could see symptoms last months longer than a civilian, usually 18 to 24 months.
-Generally, this difference is due to the fact that a veteran’s mild TBI is usually accompanied by several other medical problems.
+Generally, this difference is due to the fact that a veteran’s mild TBI is usually accompanied by several other medial problems.

 If symptoms progress past the normal time periods, several neurological disorders can develop: